Specialty Contact Lens Fitting And Assessment

 Bifocals, on the other hand, have a sharp edge between the near and far vision prescription areas of the lens.

-Orthokeratology, or Ortho-K, is a lens fitting treatment that involves changing the curvature of the cornea with specially constructed rigid gas permeable (RGP) contact lenses.
+Orthokeratology, or Ortho-K, is a lens-fitting visual corrector that involves changing the curvature of the cornea with specially constructed rigid gas permeable (RGP) contact lenses.
 This form of extended-wear contact lenses temporarily increase the eye’s ability to concentrate on objects.
-This treatment is most commonly used to address myopia (nearsightedness).
+Ortho K is most commonly used to address myopia (nearsightedness).

 The most common type of Ortho-K lenses is designed for overnight wear.
 This contact lens type is often recommended to be worn for at least eight hours every night while sleeping.
 They are taken off when you wake up and are not worn during the day.